Foss Dyke: Route

 The Foss Dyke joins the River Trent at Torksey.
 A branch leaves the main channel, passes under the A156 bridge, and immediately enters Torksey lock, which is the only lock on the canal.
 It has six sets of gates, three sets facing Lincoln, and three facing the river, which is tidal at this point, and so its level can be higher than the level of the canal.
 The gates allow the lock to be used at most states of the tide.
 A steel footbridge crosses the lock near the road, and both the footbridge and the lock are grade II listed structures.
 The canal runs to the east, and then turns south, passing to the east of Fenton and Kettlethorpe.
 Soon it is joined by the A57, and turns east again.
 The road runs along the south bank, until Saxilby is reached.

 At Saxilby, the Manchester, Sheffield and Lincolnshire Railway crosses the waterway, to run along the south bank all the way to Lincoln.
 There was once a swing bridge beyond the railway bridge, which was removed in 1937, although the foundations are still obvious.
 Access over the canal at this point was reinstated in 1987, when a footbridge was installed.
-The original bridge was manufactured in 1884, and crossed the Great Northern Railway at Newark-on-Trent for 103 years before it was put to a new use.
+The original bridge was manufactured in 1884, and had crossed the Great Northern Railway at Newark-on-Trent for 103 years before it was put to this new use.
 The A57 crosses to the north bank soon after the railway bridge.

 The River Till flows south and under the road to join the Foss Dyke, after which a new marina has been built at Burton Waters.
 Because the construction has breached the flood bank, it is protected by a flood gate.
-The canal crosses under the A46 on the outskirts of Lincoln, and then intersects with a drainage ditch, to run alongside the Carholme golf club.
-The final bridge carries the B1273 Brayford Way over the canal as it enters Brayford Pool, once a busy commercial wharf in the centre of Lincoln, but now a marina with the University of Lincoln on the southern bank.
+The canal passes under the A46 on the outskirts of Lincoln, and then intersects with a drainage ditch, to run alongside the Carholme golf club.
+The final bridge carries the B1273 Brayford Way over the canal as it enters Brayford Pool, once a busy commercial wharf in the centre of Lincoln, but now a marina, with the University of Lincoln on the southern bank.
 The unnavigable River Witham flows into the bottom end of the pool, and becomes the Witham Navigation when it flows out on its way to Boston.